 Botox blocks the signal from the nerve to the muscles, thereby paralyzing them.
-The injected muscle can no longer contract as forcefully, causing the wrinkles to relax and smoothen as a result.
-Although Botox is a powerful poison, when used correctly, it has a number of therapeutic applications.
-Despite it being so toxic, Botox is still in huge demand.
+The injected muscle is rendered unable to contract, causing the area to relax and smoothen as a result.
+Despite Botox being a powerful poison, it is still very popular due largely to its offerings of therapeutic applications if used correctly.

-Beyond aesthetic applications, Botox can be used to treat over 20 different medical conditions including eye squints, strabismus (crossed eyes), blepharospasm (spasm of the eyelids), chronic migraines, severe primary axillary hyperhidrosis (excess sweating), post-stroke upper limb spasticity.
+Beyond aesthetic applications, Botox can be used to treat over 20 different medical conditions including chronic migraines, eye squints, strabismus (crossed eyes), primary hyperhidrosis (excess sweating), incontinence and post-stroke upper limb spasticity.
 Research has also shown that Botox can affect sebaceous or oil glands, blood vessels in the face, even frozen shoulder and bruxism.

 Procedure and Treatment